 Not many people think to hit the dollar store for desk or school supplies, but very often they’ll still have plenty of items in stock long after the shelves at Target, Walmart, or Staples have been picked over or emptied.
 Don’t forget a dry-erase board and markers, so that friends and roommates can leave messages on your dorm door.

-You’ll definitely want to scrub down your desk, dresser, bed frame, chair, and any other furniture with disinfecting wipes or spray as soon as you move into your dorm room.
+You will definitely want to scrub down your shelves, desk, dresser, bed frame, chair, and any other furniture with disinfecting wipes or spray as soon as you move into your dorm room.
 And, follow this pro tip from Cheapism: Buy a 22-ounce spray bottle of multipurpose cleaner for $1 and top it off as needed using $1 64-ounce refill bottles!

 Most colleges won’t let you burn candles or incense in your dorm room, but you can find solid air fresheners, scented gel beads, reed diffusers, room sprays, and plug-in oil diffusers at most dollar stores.